axelprog/bitcoinTicker/README.md

 # bitcoinTicker

 A simple demo for crawler information with a module system of crawlers and data storage.
+It uses a simple memory storage for the demo of storage module.
+Also it uses simple location.reload() for the index page.
+It isn't a good solution but it is quick for the demonstration

 #### install & run
-`npm install`
+`npm install` - for install all the packages

-`npm run start`
+`npm run start` - for run the appilcation

-Base page is opens by address http://localhost:3000/
+Base page is opened by an address http://localhost:3000/

 ####.env example